 With two nationalities on the small island of Saint Martin/Sint Maarten, it's no surprise that cuisine is diverse.
 In addition to finding French cuisine on the French side and Dutch cuisine on the Dutch side, you'll also find that both sides of the island serve up delicious seafood and Cajun options.

-Hot Tips: Restaurants right by the cruise ship terminal.
+Avoid: Restaurants right by the cruise ship terminal.
 They're often touristy and expensive.

 The nightclubs and bars on the Dutch side of the island have a distinct beach feel to them.
 Wear your flip-flops and just get ready for a good time.
 On the French side of the island, you can find some bars and clubs that are a bit more dressy.
 On either side of the island, there's plenty of options to party the night away.